GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 //===== Experiments
 *Experiments*

-Although He et al. chose to use Batch Normalization in their work, our final architecture employs the more flexible Layer Normalization.
+Although He et al. chose to use #acr("BatchNorm") in their work, our final architecture employs the more flexible #acr("LayerNorm").
 The choice of the normalization scheme ended up being crucial to achieving good performance.
 We observed that the latter yielded the same stabilization benefits during training while removing the dependence on the batch size.